Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Methodology overview

 \item The remaining ionized gas of the SPH simulation is divided into \hii\ clouds of radius equal to the smoothing lengths, temperature equal to that of the SPH simulation and constant density.

-\item The \cii\ emission from the molecular, atomic/PDR, and diffuse ionized gas is calculated separately and summed to arrive at the total \cii\ emission from the galaxy.
-In doing so it is assumed that there is no radiative coupling between the clouds in the galaxy.

-\end{enumerate} The SPH simulations used in this project, and the galaxies extracted from them, are described in the following section.
+\item The \cii\ emission from the molecular, PDR, and diffuse ionized gas is calculated separately and summed to arrive at the total \cii\ emission from the galaxy.
+In doing so it is assumed that there is no radiative coupling between the clouds in the galaxy. \end{enumerate} The SPH simulations used in this study, and the galaxies extracted from them, are described in the following section.